-PAT SHURMUR is currently the offensive coordinator of the Philadelphia Eagles.
-Prior to his current position, Shurmur was head coach of the Cleveland Browns (2011-2012) and offensive coordinator of the St Louis Rams (2009-2010).
+PAT SHURMUR is currently the offensive coordinator of the Denver Broncos.
+Shurmur previously served as head coach of the New York Giants and Cleveland Browns.
 During his collegiate career, Shurmur was an all-Big Ten center at Michigan State.
 He loves his Catholic faith and is interested in sharing that faith through football.

 Jeff Suppan, Former MLB Player

-ERIC SUTULOVICH is the Assistant Special Teams Coach of the Atlanta Falcons.
-He came to Atlanta after working for one season with the Detroit Lions and four seasons with the Houston Texans.
+ERIC SUTULOVICH is a former NFL coach with the Atlanta Falcons, Detroit Lions, and Houston Texans.
 Prior to his stint in the NFL, Sutulovich spent time in the collegiate ranks as a football assistant for the University of Kansas, University of Pittsburgh, and Louisiana Tech.